romanejaquez/responsive-ui-flutter-workshop/step_01/instructions.md

 When a Flutter app is ***responsive***, the widgets adjust based on the size of the screen they are presented on, and programmatically change based on a set of rules given to the rendering platform.

-Flutter provides a set of widgets and constructs to achieve responsiveness in our apps out of the box, starting from the ```MediaQuery``` widget.
+Flutter provides a set of widgets and constructs to achieve responsiveness in your apps out of the box, starting from the ```MediaQuery``` widget.

 # Using the MediaQuery Widget